 The public sector creates prerequisites for a digital economy and benefits from them.
 Central and local government must develop digital services tailored to the needs of their own customers.
-At the same time, central and local government agencies must develop general technical capabilities for application programming interfaces so that real-time information can be received and shared.
+At the same time, state and local government agencies must develop, for example, general technical capabilities for application programming interfaces so that real-time information can be received and shared.

 Practical benefits for the public sector

-- Government agencies could use information already provided once.
+- Authorities could use information already provided once.

-- When companies’ financial situation can be monitored in real time, applying for subsidies in exceptional situations is easier, while at the same time, financial trends in individual sectors can be analysed in real time.
+- When companies’ financial situation can be monitored in real time, applying for subsidies in exceptional situations would be easier, while at the same time, financial trends in individual sectors could be analysed in real time.

 There are also benefits to society at large